-Reader Christine, author of the blog Compass and Coffee Spoons, has a terrific little suggestion for staying on top of paperwork.
+Reader Christine, has a terrific little suggestion for staying on top of paperwork.
 A traditional tickler file didn’t work for her, so she found a system that did.
-After learning about her process, I asked if she could write up a post for us explaining it.
+After learning about her process, I asked if i could share her message to us in the form of a post.
 Thank you, Christine, for sharing your tip with us!

 Like most people, I am constantly battling the paper monster.
 Though I am making strides in going digital, I had been struggling on how to organize the things I still receive as hard copies.
 Inevitably, there are things that need to be filed, paid, or acted upon in some way at some time that does not exactly coincide with the moment I first touch them.
 For me, letter sorters didn’t work — the papers would end up avalanching all over the place or would be sorted incorrectly.
 I had tried and failed to use a “to do” file folder; I personally benefit from visible reminders and would easily forget about them when I filed the papers.

 After seeing small binder clips with “to do” and other similar words printed on them, I was inspired to create my own using regular large binder clips and a label maker.
 I printed labels on my label maker that read “To Do,” “To File,” and “To Pay,” placed them on the binder clips, and hung the clips on sleek aluminum pushpins on the inside of my coat closet door.
 The papers are out of sight when I want them to be, but serve as a visual reminder for all my “to dos” each time I open my closet door.
 The size of the clip also creates a limit to how long I can put off the inevitable.